Back To Search Results

 Prognosis

-Tuberculous meningitis is considered the deadliest form of MTB infection.[16]
-TBM carries a mortality rate between 20 and 67% with anti-tuberculous treatment and is fatal without treatment.[3]
-Patients at both ends of extremes of age and patients with HIV co-infection carry the highest mortality.[16][17]
+TBM is considered the deadliest form of MTB infection.[17]
+TBM carries a mortality rate between 20% and 67% with anti-tuberculosis treatment and is fatal without treatment.[3]
+Patients at the extremes of age and patients with HIV co-infection carry the highest mortality.[17][18]
 The prognosis of TBM depends on the patient's neurologic status at the time of initial presentation and the timeliness of the initiation of anti-tuberculous agents.[2]
-Patients who develop hydrocephalus secondary to MTB also have a poor prognosis, even with neurosurgical intervention.[9][17]
+Patients who develop hydrocephalus secondary to MTB also have a poor prognosis, even with neurosurgical intervention.[9][18]

 Complications

-Tuberculous meningitis can cause a myriad of neurologic sequela that can be present at initial presentation and can produce residual effects even after successful treatment.[18]
+TBM can cause a myriad of neurologic sequela that can be present at initial presentation and can produce residual effects even after successful treatment.[19]
+Complications include the following:

-• Hydrocephalus due to obstruction of CSF outflow causing raised intracranial pressure
+• Hydrocephalus due to obstruction of CSF outflow causes raised intracranial pressure.

-• Loss of vision that could be permanent due to compression of the optic chiasma by the dilated third ventricle as the optic chiasma and optic nerve are encased by thick tuberculous exudates[21]
+• Loss of vision that could be permanent due to compression of the optic chiasma by a dilated third ventricle or as a result of optic nerve compression due to thick tuberculous exudates.[22]

 • Transverse myelitis manifests as paraparesis or quadriparesis, sensory symptoms, and urinary retention in the lower limbs.[23]